muzzammilhussain-code/Binary-And-Linear-Search/README.md

 ---

 ## Purpose of the Code
-The primary goal of this project is to illustrate how to implement and utilize the Binary Search and Linear Search algorithms.
-By exploring these methods, you can gain a better understanding of the key principles behind data searching and algorithm efficiency.
+The aim of this code is to deliver straightforward and effective implementations of search algorithms tailored for a DSA lab project.

 ---